Karma and Buddhism 1

 Buddhism for our time

 Nichiren Daishonin, a Buddhist Scholar living in 13th Century Japan identified the means for this transformation as 'Nam-myoho-renge-kyo' grasping the essence of what had been revealed by the historic sage T'ien T'ai in China.
 He dispelled the former idea that one had to spend many lifetimes to achieve enlightenment, or that a person was limited to one dominant 'life condition' i.e. one of the ten worlds from 'Hell' at the lowest to 'Buddahood' at the highest.
 This principle was 'Ichinen Sanzen' or the mutual possession of the ten worlds, which meant that each human being or object could manifest any of the three thousand conditions of life in a single moment.
 This was a revolutionary idea in the history of Buddhism.
 Nichiren Daishonin identified the means of revealing the Buddha-state simultaneously as the phrase 'Nam-myoho-renge-kyo', a sound that incorporates the whole of the Lotus Sutra.
 In doing so he made actual the theory that T'ien T'ai had revealed.
-It means that anyone can chant this phrase and immediately accessing the Buddha nature of the ninth consciousness, the pure unfettered life force of the universe, revealing this through the other layers.
+It means that anyone can chant this phrase and immediately access the Buddha nature of the ninth consciousness, the pure unfettered life force of the universe, revealing this through the other layers.
 Much as sending clear water through a dirty pipe works to cleanse it, by tapping into this world and taking action, one is able to transform any negative karma from this, and previous lifetimes.

 The Ten Worlds